Keto nuts – the best and the worst

-Keep in mind that all nuts contain lots of fat and calories (plus some protein and minerals) – they are very nutritious.
-This is fine if you’re eating them when you’re hungry and need energy.
+Keep in mind that all nuts contain lots of fat and calories (plus some protein and minerals) – they are very nutritious.5 Eating nuts is fine if you’re doing so when you’re hungry and need energy.
 But if you’re just snacking on them between meals – without being hungry – because the nuts taste good or because you’re bored, then you’re adding tons of fat that you don’t need.

 The result?
 Your body will burn the fat from the nuts, instead of your stored body fat.
 This is fine if you’re happy with your current weight and metabolic health.
 But if you’re aiming to lose weight it’s a different story.
-In that case reduce snacking between meals to a minimum may be the best option.
+In that case, reducing snacking between meals to a minimum may be the best option.6

 As always, aim to eat when you’re hungry.
-Don’t eat when you’re not hungry.
+Don’t eat when you’re not hungry.7

 Salt, reward and how to avoid a nut binge

-Nuts are so tasty and good, they are easy to over consume, especially salted varieties.
-Adding salt to nuts make them significantly more rewarding and, for many people, almost addictive.
-This can lead to eating far more than you need to feel satiated.
+Nuts are so tasty and good, that they may be easy to over consume, especially salted varieties.8 Adding salt to nuts makes them significantly more rewarding and, for many people, almost addictive.9 This can lead to eating far more than you need to feel satiated.10

-Eating too many nuts, especially with higher carb counts, can seriously slow down weight loss.
-Here are some tips to help control consumption, if you need them:
+Eating too many nuts, especially with higher carb counts, can seriously slow down weight loss.11 Here are some tips to help control consumption, if you need them: